johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ## Transmit to Twitter

-With an assembled image, the bot uploads it in `uploadImage` and then tweets it in `tweetMeme`.
+With an assembled image, the bot uploads it to Twitter in `uploadImage` and then tweets it in `tweetMeme`.
 This uses a generic OAuth1 library combined with standard HTTP requests rather an any sort of Twitter client.

 ```go
 var (